sherwinspinto/engineering-mastery-roadmap/math-foundations/linear-algebra/lesson-01-vectors-and-spaces/lesson-01-vectors-and-spaces.md

   $$
   \vec{v} = [3, -1, 2] \in \mathbb{R}^3
   $$
+- Algebraically, a vector is like a coordinate list or a directional instruction — but it doesn’t necessarily point to a location unless you define it with respect to the origin.
+- It’s not “where you are”, but “how to move” — 3 units in x, -1 unit in y, 2 units in z.

 ### Geometric View:
 A vector can be visualized as an **arrow** from the origin, indicating **magnitude and direction**.